rafzi/hacklib/README.md

 The project is using CMake and CMake 2.8.11.2 or newer is required to build.

+Graphics related components require the DirectX SDK June 2010 on Windows or X11, OpenGL libraries on Linux.
+The essential headers and libraries of the DirectX SDK are included in this repository.
+Required Linux packages would for example be on Debian/Ubuntu: libx11-dev, mesa-common-dev, libglu1-mesa-dev, libxrender-dev and libxfixes-dev.

 ## How to build ##

 * Run CMake